kiboschool/course-c4s-writing/src/communicating-for-success/revising-editing-proofreading.md

 After completing this lesson, you will be able to:

-- Understand the basic rules of grammar that govern commas and apostrophes.
 - Use a revising process to manage higher-order concerns.
 - Use an editing process to manage lower-order concerns.
 - Proofread your writing to identify any remaining errors.